Porges/ways-to-play/src/games/take-it-away/index.md

 A player cannot declare “take it away”, and no player is penalized for pieces remaining on the board.

+## <span class="aka">Acquisitions</span>

+This is a very similar game given in @100Other [p.
+72–3], and which seems to have been influenced by Take It Away, although the game is not referenced.

+This version uses 63 undifferentiated pieces (although differentiated pieces may be used as above, in which case the game is essentially identical to Take It Away), which are placed on a chessboard.
+One corner is left empty.
+Players then take turns jumping and capturing as above.
+Whoever captures the most pieces is the winner.

+The drop-out rule is also possible as a variation; one player may drop out on their turn, and their opponent continues making captures until they cannot make any more.
+Any pieces left on the board count against their score.

 ## See also